 Launched in 2021, HKGP focuses mainly on diseases and research cohorts that would benefit from WGS.
-They include undiagnosed diseases, hereditary cancers and diseases related to genomics and precision health.
+They include undiagnosed diseases, hereditary cancers and cases related to genomics and precision health.

-Eligible participants have to be referred by designated Partnering Centers to join the Project.
+Eligible participants have to be referred by designated Partnering Centres to join the Project.

 Depending on clinical and research needs, data collected from HKGP will be used for clinical applications.
 Anonymised data will be used for approved medical research under stringent scrutiny, enabling clinicians and scientists to better understand the relationship between genomes and different diseases.
 The knowledge and experience accumulated will play a crucial role in fostering future medical development in Hong Kong.